mvrahas/predict-golf-score/README.md

-# Golf Game Improvement Model
+# Predict Golf Score

-**Overview :**
+## About

 Understanding stats about your golf game can help you improve.
-They can give you objective feedback about where to pracitce and how to play your game while out on the course.
-The purpose of this model is to help golfers understand how different stats relate to their final score.

-The model is wrapped inside a simple Flask web application that can be deployed to Heroku for ease of use.
-See documentation for how to use the model below...
+This linear regression model (built with Scikit-learn) can predict a golfer's expected score based on their stats, or vice versa.
+I created this as my final project in a General Assembly boot camp.

+My project was featured on Towards Data Science!
+[View on Medium](https://towardsdatascience.com/scikit-learn-linear-regression-for-predicting-golf-performance-c92f31b69f92)

+## Run The Project

+Open the model using Jupyter Notebook.

+-OR-

+Deploy the model to Heroku and access the functionality using a REST API.
+Documentation below.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-**Documentation :**
+## Documentation

 *Stats to Score*
 Predict a golfers score based on his/her stats (Putts, Fairways, Greens).